Huy-Ngo/acanban/docs/source/appendix/glossary.rst

    Metadata

-      Data that does not describe the information rather than containing the information itself.
-This can includes primary key of a table, creation date, etc.
+      Data that describes the information rather than containing the information itself.
+This can include primary key of a table, creation date, etc.

    Participant